 After an intense road trip through Slovenia, Romania, Moldova, Transnistria and Bulgaria it was a relief to finally come across a tranquil location where we could relax for a few days.
-Ohrid is the main town on the Macedonian side of Lake Ohrid and we were lucky enough to find a room right on the waterfront.
+Ohrid is the main town on the North Macedonian side of Lake Ohrid and we were lucky enough to find a room right on the waterfront.
 The locals can get boisterous when a football or basketball game is on but come morning Ohrid is calm and peaceful.

-Lake Ohrid is split between Macedonia and Albania but the most interesting sights are found on the Macedonian side of the border including the UNESCO listed town of Ohrid and my favourite spot, the Bay of the Bones.
+Lake Ohrid is split between North Macedonia and Albania but the most interesting sights are found on the North Macedonian side of the border including the UNESCO listed town of Ohrid and my favourite spot, the Bay of the Bones.

 The Bay of the Bones is the reconstructed site of a prehistoric settlement.
 These ancient people lived directly on the lake in stilt houses constructed using relatively sophisticated tools.
 The history is fascinating but I loved the area for the serene landscape and crystal clear water.
 I might have jumped in if I hadn’t seen a sea snake patrolling the lake floor.

 Further along the lake just before the Albanian border is Sveti Naum, an Orthodox monastery.
 It’s another relaxing spot for lunch and maybe a quick swim.
 There are countless signs around the monastery warning of the vicious peacocks which may attack at any moment but we survived the visit unharmed.

 Albania is well known for its ridiculous bunkers which line much of the border regions but North Macedonia has it’s own pointless bunkers too.
 This huge concrete specimen is on the main road from Ohrid to Sveti Naum and it’s the perfect place to make fun of earlier governments.